Lukasa/lukasa.co.uk/_posts/2016-01-05-Debugging_With_Wireshark_TLS.md

 ### Server Hello

-The next record is going back the other way, from the server to the client, and it's called the Server Hello.
-This record serves a similar purpose to the Client Hello: it lets the server tell the client important information about how the TLS connection will progress and what the server can do.
+The next message is going back the other way, from the server to the client, and it's called the Server Hello.
+This message serves a similar purpose to the Client Hello: it lets the server tell the client important information about how the TLS connection will progress and what the server can do.

 The key difference between the Server Hello and the Client Hello is that, while the Client Hello is *informational*, the Server Hello is *instructional*.
 In the Client Hello the client says "I can do X", while in the Server Hello the server says "we will do X".